Skip to main content

 Additional Reasoning for the Hesitant

 Some will still claim that null is a different value than omitting the value.
 If you wish to implement a system this way, then you must also very clearly define the meaning of this difference.
-How will a phone number set to null be handled differently than omitting the phone number?
+How will a phone number set to null be handled differently than omitted the phone number?
 After all, the null strictly means that we have no value, and that is exactly the same as not having a value.

 I am not saying that such reasons don't exist, but I have designed a lot of systems, and I have never seen the need to consider an omitted value as anything other than equivalent to receiving a null.
 When translating to Java, you should set the variable if no value for the variable is received.